 so don't limit yourself if you're focusing on acoustic shows.

 PS: Acoustic shows are usually (usually) not themed.

 This isn't really a problem for the Deaf Bunnys: it's a home-game for us!

 These Open Rehearsals give you a chance to practice the art of supporting the other players.

 Pete and Sheri (together and separately) have been asked to join too many groups to mention for two reasons:

-1) They ALWAYS focus on making the mix sound great!
+1) We ALWAYS focus on making the mix sound great!

-2) And doing their best to make the other musicians sound great!
+2) And doing our best to make the OTHER musicians sound great!